Suraj151/pdi-framework/README.md

 ### 17.4 CLI / terminal problems

 **Telnet / SSH login fails with the right credentials.**
 The CLI uses the same login row as the web portal (`login_credential_table`).
 If you've changed credentials via the web, telnet/SSH inherits them.
-If history `srvc s=<auth>,q=2` shows defaults, factory reset.
+If `srvc status Auth` shows defaults, factory reset.

 **SSH won't accept any client.**
 You probably never generated a key pair.
 From the CLI: